-After a sunny start we begin climbing a very steep, long paved single track road in order to get us up in to Snowdonia … gosh it’s a slog!
-As I got to grips with a different set of gear ratios on what was a loan bike which I’d only ridden round a car-park (the servicing of mine was delayed so at the last minute the bike shop lent me a new Whyte T-129 S) we make it to to Coedty Reservoir near Dolgarrog and begin our first off-road section, with angry grey clouds beginning to amass above us.
+Next morning, after a sunny start we begin climbing a very steep, long paved singletrack road that leads up into Snowdonia … gosh it’s a slog!
+And I’m getting to grips with a different set of gear ratios on a loan bike I’d only ridden round a car-park before today (my bike’s servicing was delayed so at the last minute the bike shop lent me a new Whyte T-129 S).
+We make it to Coedty Reservoir near Dolgarrog and begin our first off-road section, with angry grey clouds beginning to amass above us.
 And then, the heavens open.
 And the gale force headwind starts.
-As we ride beside the Llyn Colwyd reservoir beneath impressive cliffs of browning bracken-coated grey rock it’s a struggle to keep the bikes upright or make any forward progress.
+As we ride beside the Llyn Colwyd reservoir beneath impressive cliffs of browning bracken-coated grey rock, it’s a struggle to keep the bikes upright or make any forward progress.
 Horizontal rain smashes into our faces, stinging with an appalling ferocity.
 This is brutal!
-The riding is at times technical with rock gaps and loose boulders to negotiate and I lose track of the number of times I’m blown off my bike as I attempt, in vain, to slow the bike, balance my weight and manoeuvre around the various obstacles.
+The riding is at times technical with rock gaps and loose boulders to negotiate, and I lose track of the number of times I’m blown off my bike as I attempt, in vain, to slow the bike, balance my weight and manoeuvre around the various obstacles.